Special Education Teacher Travels to Tanzania to Give Back

-Retired special education teacher Mary Rowlette said she learned in the rural village of Ipalamwa that we’re all more alike than different.
-Her personal goal, she said was to help children, observe, support others and make a difference in July 2018.
-Read on for her interview with Greece Country Manager and Social Media Coordinator Sam Pinakoulaki about summer service in Tanzania:
+Retired special education teacher Mary Rowlette said she learned in the rural village of Ipalamwa that we all have something to give.
+Her personal goal, she said was to help children, observe, support others and use her skills to make a difference.
+In her interview with Global Volunteers Social Media Manager Sam Pinakoulaki, Mary describes her classroom technique:

-Teaching wasn’t all she did.
+Teaching youth wasn’t all she did.
 She shared teaching techniques with the primary school teachers, and discussed alternative classroom discipline options.
 “I also made home visits to offer psycho-social support to young mothers and their children and did some light painting in the community school,” Mary said.
 She felt her days were filled with new experiences, with always an opportunity to gain deep insights into the Tanzanian culture.
 “The whole experience demonstrated to me that, no matter who we are, no matter where we’re from, we all need to work together and accept each other.
 We ALL love, laugh, cry share joy and suffer hardships BUT we continue to live and move forward with our lives.”

 Did this kind of immersion within the community give you the chance to form new relationships?